mesnico/TERAN/README.md

 # Transformer Encoder Reasoning and Alignment Network (TERAN)

+## Updates

+- :fire: 09/2022: The extension to this work (**ALADIN: Distilling Fine-grained Alignment Scores for Efficient Image-Text Matching and Retrieval**) has been published in proceedings of CBMI 2022.
+Check out [code](https://github.com/mesnico/ALADIN) and [paper](https://arxiv.org/abs/2207.14757)!

+## Introduction

 Code for the cross-modal visual-linguistic retrieval method from "Fine-grained Visual Textual Alignment for Cross-modal Retrieval using Transformer Encoders", accepted for publication in ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM) [[Pre-print PDF](https://arxiv.org/abs/2008.05231)].

 This work is an extension to our previous approach TERN accepted at ICPR 2020.